sigsum/sigsum/named-policy.md

 - If a single actor (individual, company or organization) has the capability to compromise or take down several witnesses, then the policy is vulnerable.
-Therefore, if many of the witnesses in the policy are controlled by a single actor, the policy may be strengthened by adding witnesses that are operated outside of that actor's control.
+Therefore, if several of the witnesses in the policy are controlled by a single actor, the policy may be strengthened by adding witnesses that are operated outside of that actor's control.

-- If many witnesses rely on the same kind of hardware device, then the policy is vulnerable to a flaw in that hardware.
+- If several witnesses rely on the same kind of hardware device, then the policy may be vulnerable to a flaw in that hardware.
 In that case, the policy may be strengthened by adding witnesses that are operated in other ways, not relying on that kind of hardware.

-- If many witnesses are physically located in the same place, for example in the same city, then the policy is vulnerable with respect to something (e.g. natural disaster or other crisis) happening in that location.
+- If several witnesses are physically located in the same place, for example in the same city, then the policy may be vulnerable with respect to something (e.g. natural disaster or other crisis) happening in that location.
 So, the policy may be strengthened by adding witnesses based in other locations.

-- If many witnesses use the same software and if they all apply software upgrades automatically without review of individual witness operators, then the policy is vulnerable with respect to flaws in that software that could affect all those witnesses at the same time.
+- If several witnesses use the same software and if they all apply software upgrades automatically without review of individual witness operators, then the policy may be vulnerable with respect to flaws in that software that could affect all those witnesses at the same time.
 The policy may be strengthened by adding witnesses using other software implementations, or witness operators independently reviewing software changes.